Blog

 My only word of caution: ensure you know why your AI writing tools are giving you advice.
 Just because an app says you should improve something doesn’t mean you should.
 If you accept all suggestions, your writing will still sound stilted.
 And, quite frankly, sometimes they flag something, I accept the fix, and then the fix gets flagged.
 Guess what the recommendation is?
 To change it back to what it was.

 You still need to be in control of your writing.
-Remember that.

 Will AI Take Over Writing?